CleverCloud/documentation/content/guides/go-echoip.md

 type: docs
 ---

-[EchoIP](https://github.com/mpolden/echoip) is a sumple service for looking up your IP address.
+[EchoIP](https://github.com/mpolden/echoip) is a simple service for looking up your IP address.